ubclaunchpad/LP-website/handbook/recruitment/developer.md

 Learn more about us on our [website](https://ubclaunchpad.com/) or our [club manifesto](https://docs.ubclaunchpad.com/handbook/manifesto), which includes our vision and code of conduct.
 You can also learn about how recruitment works in Launch Pad in our [recruitment overview](/handbook/recruitment/overview.md).

 <!-- Comment out when accepting applications, also uncomment the form at the bottom -->
-::: tip We are not currently accepting applications for this role.
+::: warning We are not currently accepting applications for this role.
 Sign up for our [newsletter](https://ubclaunchpad.com/newsletter) to get updates!
 :::